Romania reelects President Klaus Iohannis | DW | 24.11.2019

-Incumbent Klaus Iohannis won the second round of Romania's presidential election as expected, according to exit polls.
+Incumbent Klaus Iohannis scored a resounding victory in the second round of Romania's presidential election, according to exit polls.
 His reelection is seen as confirming the country's pro-European trajectory.

-Romanian President Klaus Iohannis won a presidential runoff vote on Sunday as expected, crushing his socialist challenger on a pledge to restart a judicial reform slowed down by successive Social Democrat (PSD) governments.
+Romanian President Klaus Iohannis won a presidential runoff vote on Sunday, earning almost twice as many votes as his challenger Viorica Dancila from the PSD Social Democrat (PSD), exit polls showed.

 "I promise to be a president for all Romanians," said the 60-year-old Iohannis, who was born in Romania as a member of German national minority.
 "The winner today is modern Romania, European Romania, the normal Romania."